 Sparebanken Vest (SPIZF) Receives a Buy from Kepler Capital

-Kepler Capital analyst Arnaud Girod maintained a Buy rating on Sparebanken Vest (SPIZF) on October 6 and set a price target of NOK77.00.
+Kepler Capital analyst Christoffer Adams maintained a Buy rating on Sparebanken Vest (SPIZF) on December 22 and set a price target of NOK79.00.
 The company’s shares closed last Tuesday at $5.91.

 See today’s analyst top recommended stocks >>